nccshecodes/shecodes-2020/src/posts/2018-07-23/tinker-tailor-first-time-conference-speaker.md

 I'd be lying if I didn't say that the thought of speaking terrified me but I always remember a book that my dad had on his shelf, 'Feel the Fear and Do It Anyway'.
 I never actually read it, but the title stuck with me and has been my motto ever since school.
 If you're wondering about submitting your first proposal, or tempted to give a talk at a meetup then go for it.
 Your voice might just be the one that makes all the difference for someone else.

-You can watch my talk 'From Pantomime Donkey to Unicorn Designer' in full [here][1].
+You can watch my talk [From Pantomime Donkey to Unicorn Designer][1].

  [1]: https://skillsmatter.com/skillscasts/12009-from-pantomime-donkey-to-unicorn-designer
  [3]: https://skillsmatter.com/conferences/9815-fullstack-2018-the-conference-on-javascript-node-and-internet-of-things#skillscasts
  [4]: https://www.theguardian.com/science/2018/jul/12/the-real-reason-the-sound-of-your-own-voice-makes-you-cringe
- [5]: /blog/me-myself-and-imposter-syndrome/
+ [5]: /me-myself-and-imposter-syndrome/
  [6]: https://unsplash.com/
  [7]: https://gratisography.com/
  [8]: https://www.shutterstock.com/